-Here in WA, we really are blessed with some of the world’s most stunning scenery.
-No, we’re not talking about the Belltower; we’re talking about all that natural landscape and wildlife that surrounds us.
+We really are blessed with some of the world’s most stunning scenery in WA.
+No, we’re not talking about the Bell Tower; we’re talking about all that natural landscape and wildlife that surrounds us.
 And camping is the best way to see it all.

 The wonderful activity whereby you sleep in the bush, pee behind shrubs, spend all night with a head-torch wrapped around your noggin and take ‘camping showers’ (hint: it’s not a shower, it's cleaning yourself with a luke-warm baby wipe.)
 Glorious, isn’t it?

 No, we jest.
 Camping is the ultimate therapy.
 You get to be secluded.
 You get to enjoy nature and all its tranquillity.
 You get to wake up to the sound of birds chirping, rather than cars and your alarm clock.
 You get to be isolated, far away from your office.
 And, if you have an unpowered site, you get to take a break from Instagram which sounds like heaven to us.